-When looking at contract hire or finance lease, remember that finance lease is designed for those who work in occupations that involve more practical use of the van and where there is a chance of causing damage.
-However, if you look after the vehicle well and at the end of the contract it's in a good condition, you could actually make some money!
+When looking at contract hire or finance lease, remember that the design of finance lease is for those who work in occupations that involve more practical use of the van and a chance of causing damage.
+Look after the vehicle well, and if at the end of the contract it's in good condition, you could make some money!

 Finance lease is similar to business contract hire.
 You pay an agreed monthly fee with the same benefits that the Contract Hire agreement offers.
-The primary difference between these two forms of vehicle leasing is what happens with the vehicle at the end of the agreement.
-With Contract Hire, you simply hand the van back to the funder and that's it.
-With Finance Lease the funder sets a fixed amount that you owe at the end of the contract - this is how much the funder assumes the vehicle will be worth considering your declared mileage and the age at the end of the contract.
+The primary difference between these two forms of vehicle leasing happens with the vehicle at the end of the deal.
+With Contract Hire, you hand the van back to the funder, and that's it.
+With Finance Lease, the funder sets a fixed amount that you owe at the end of the contract.
+This amount is how much the funder assumes the vehicle will be worth considering your declared mileage and the age at the end of the contract.
 You can then sell the van yourself or nominate the funder to sell it on your behalf.
-If the condition of the vehicle is better than expected (i.e you haven't used your mileage allowance) and it sells for more than assumed at the beginning of the agreement, you will keep the difference.
-If you went above your agreed mileage or damaged the van, it will most likely sell for less and you will then have to pay the difference to the funder.
+However, if the vehicle's condition is better than expected (i.e. you haven't used your mileage allowance).
+Then, it could sell for more than assumed at the beginning of the agreement, and you will keep the difference.
+If you went above your agreed mileage or damaged the van, it will most likely sell for less, and you will then have to pay the difference to the funder.

 So if choosing contract hire or finance lease, and you decide finance lease is the best option for you, take a look at this steal of a deal - Citroen Berlingo Enterprise.

-Or looking for something bigger?
+Or are you looking for something bigger?
 Then our Peugeot Boxer finance lease deals are for you!
-The Peugeot Boxer L3H2 van is available at the cheapest prices.
+The Peugeot Boxer L3H2 van is available at the lowest prices.

 Contract Hire or Finance Lease - which is better?

-Both personal and business contract hire or finance lease options are good, but especially so if you're a business customer.
-Business contract hire and finance lease both also offer great tax benefits.
-If we had to choose one, we would have to say that we see more benefits from Finance Lease.
-With Finance Lease you have far more control over how you manage your vehicle and if you look after it well, you can reap the financial reward in the end.
-Although, if looking for hassle-free leasing with the option to hand the vehicle back and lease a modern, newer vehicle in your renewal, then Contract Hire is the option for you.
+Both personal and business contract hire or finance lease options are good, especially if you're a business customer.
+Business contract hire and finance lease both also offer remarkable tax benefits.
+With Finance Lease, you have more control over how you manage your vehicle, and if you look after it well, you can reap the financial reward in the end.
+Although, if looking for hassle-free leasing with the option to hand the vehicle back and lease a modern, newer vehicle in your renewal.
+Then Contract Hire might well be the option for you.
 So, now you know the difference, will you choose contract hire or finance lease?